Making homemade butter from cream in the Thermomix is easy with these simple instructions and tips.

 - 1500g ice cold water

 - Insert the butterfly whisk: Add the cream and mix for 1-4 minutes/speed 4 until it separates.
-The timing for the cream to turn into butter will vary on the freshness of the cream and how cold it is.
-It's ready when the sound of the blades change and if you have the TM31 the lid will start to 'dance' (see photos in recipe post).
+The cream's timing to turn into butter will vary on the freshness of the cream and how cold it is.
+It's ready when the sound of the blades change, and if you have the TM31, the lid will start to 'dance' (see photos in recipe post).

 - Remove the butterfly whisk: Using the simmering basket, strain the buttermilk into a bowl, so all you're left with is butter.
 The buttermilk can be used for waffles, scones, pancakes etc.

 - Place the butter back into the Thermomix bowl, add 500g of ice-cold water and mix for 5 sec/speed 4 to rinse it.
 Strain again into a bowl but this time discard the liquid.
 Rinse it 3 times until the water runs clear.

-- Tip the butter into the simmering basket over a bowl and squeeze out the excess water with your hands and knead into a ball or sausage shape.
+- Tip the butter into the simmering basket over a bowl, squeeze out the excess water with your hands and knead into a ball or sausage shape. (see recipe post for step by step photos).

-- Wrap in cling film and keep chilled in the fridge for a few days if unsalted.
+- Wrap the butter in cling film and keep chilled in the fridge for a few days if unsalted.

 - For salted butter, add half a teaspoon of salt.
 This will keep in the fridge for 2-3 weeks.

 See all the top tips and step by stel photos in the recipe post for making the perfect butter.